 About 2 weeks ago, it was my first time to Kyoto and also the first time that I’ll be staying at a Japanese ryokan.
-I would have gladly turned down any invitation to hotsprings whether it be a Korean jjimjilbang, Turkish hammam or the Japanese onsen, but this time, we had paid more than $1000 for one night’s stay at Yumotokan onsen ryokan hotel; I guess there’s no better time and place than now to try the Japanese onsen, right?
+In usual times, I would have turned down invitations to any sort of hotsprings, whether it be a Korean jjimjilbang, Turkish hammam or the Japanese onsen, but this time, we’d paid more than S$1000 for ONE night’s stay at Yumotokan onsen ryokan hotel; I guess there’s no better time and place than now to try the authentic Japanese onsen experience, right?

 I died and went to onsen heaven.

-It felt soooooooooo good.
-The water relaxed me so much.
+It was incredible, the water relaxed me so much!
 In no time at all, I was so happy to be in my own world.
-Who cares that I wasn’t even wearing a bathing suit!
-(Nothing is allowed in the onsen, not even a face towel.)
-I was beginning to craft ideas to encourage every woman I know to try a Japanese onsen at least once in their life.
+Who cares that I was fully nekkid?!?
+While inside the water, I was beginning to set resolutions to encourage every woman I know to try a Japanese onsen at least once in their life.
 Such a liberating experience!
-How did I actually take so long to try a Japanese onsen?!?
-Almost unbelievable.
+What took me so long to discover this?!?
+It’s unbelievable.

-Afterwards, I moved up to an outdoor onsen, enjoying the hotspring.
-The roof sheltered me from the rain, while it drizzled outside and night began to fall.
-It must have been at least 10-12 degrees that evening, but I did not feel the least bit cold being in the hot pool.
+Afterwards, I moved upstairs to an outdoor onsen.
+It was actually raining, but the roof sheltered me, while night began to fall.
+It must have been at least 10-12 degrees that evening, but I didn’t feel the least bit cold being in the hot pool.

-Add an onsen activity to my itinerary whenever I’m in the Land of the Rising Sun, please!
+Add an onsen activity to my itinerary whenever I visit Japan, please!